GSA/digitalgov.gov/content/resources/an-introduction-to-domain-management.md

 **Protect** your domain and your users by keeping domain registrations up-to-date and your [Domain Name System](https://get.gov/help/#dns) (DNS) records accurate.
 You should also be monitoring your domain name to protect against similar but fraudulent domains.
 Encrypt all web traffic across your websites and “[preload](https://get.gov/help/security-best-practices/#preload-your-domain)” all registered .gov or .mil domains as HTTPS-only for modern web browsers.
 Additionally, [email authentication best practices](https://get.gov/help/security-best-practices/#use-dmarc) make it difficult for malicious actors to successfully "spoof" (impersonate) your domain in email.

 **Simplify** the user experience by maintaining as few domains and subdomains as possible.
-It can be tempting to add new domains for new projects, but keep in mind that more domains means more risk and more to manage as your agency grows.
+It can be tempting to add new domains for new projects, but keep in mind that more domains means more risk&mdash;and more to manage as your agency grows.

 ## What can I do next?